AWA Faucets Review & Rating Updated: 07/97/21

-AWA Faucets, Ltd., is a Taiwan company formed by a French citizen, Christian Laudet, in 2012.
-The company sells faucets primarily through Amazon.com as a third party seller on the internet.
+AWA Faucets, Ltd., is a company organized in Taiwan by a French citizen, Christian Laudet, in 2012.
+It designs faucets that are then manufactured in China.

 AWA Faucets, Ltd., is a Taiwan company owned by a French citizen, Christian Laudet.
-Mr Laudet is a former director at Bureau Veritas S. A., a world leader in product testing, inspection and certification services, and the former CEO of ISMA faucets,, a company that is no longer in business.
-AWA sells stylish, well-designed and well-fabricated faucets through hosting web sites such as Amazon in the U.S., Canada,, France, Germany, Italy, Spain and the U.K.
+Mr. Laudet is a former director at Bureau Veritas S. A., a world leader in product testing, inspection, and certification services, and the former CEO of ISMA faucets, a company that is no longer in business.
+AWA sells stylish, well-designed faucets through hosting websites such as Amazon in the U.S., Canada, France, Germany, Italy, Spain, and the U.K.

-The faucets are manufactured in Taiwan.
-They are designed by what is described in company literature as the "AWA design team", which consists primarily of its founder Christian Laudet, a French-trained engineer with a keen eye for good design.
-He may have had help from Warren Hoy, another product engineer trained in England.
-Mr. Hoy is no longer associated with the company.
+The company is located in Taiwan, but the faucets are made by a contract manufacturer in China.
+They are designed by what is described in company literature as the "AWA design team", which consists primarily of founder Christian Laudet, a French-trained engineer, who takes credit for most AWA designs.
+He has a keen eye for good design and two of his designs have wood awards in international competitions.
+He may have had help early on in the history of the company from Warren Hoy, another product engineer trained in England.
+Mr. Hoy, however, is no longer associated with the company.

 The particular Neoperl model used in most AWA faucets is one we like.
 It has a slot into which you can insert a small coin to remove and replace the aerator without the bother of digging a screwdriver or Allen wrench out of the junk drawer.

 The inspection of our test faucets revealed that AWA ceramic cartridges are made by Citec Group, an industrial ceramics company headquartered in Barcelona, Spain but actually manufacturing in China.